 You should confirm that the encryption is allowed between you and the other user.
 This is not needed to activate encryption, it is merely a way to double-check whether it is active.

-This will show both the QR code and the encryption key for the conversation.
+This will show both the QR code and the WhatsApp security code for the conversation.

 Open the same screen on the phone of your contact.